-The population of Glasgow is 621,020 (NRS 2017 mid-year estimates) and growth is projected to continue.
+The population of Glasgow is 621,020 and growth is projected to continue.
 Glasgow sits at the heart of Scotland’s only metropolitan region of 1.8 million, while the population of the greater Glasgow conurbation is around 2.3 million.
-Glasgow has access to 43% of Scotland’s entire population.
+Glasgow has access to 41% of Scotland’s entire population.

 While some of Glasgow’s recent population growth is natural (births outpacing deaths) net migration accounts for a large part of the increase which has resulted in a diverse, multi-lingual population.